 Graduation Backdrop

 Tie everything together with a vibrant backdrop that adds instant pizzazz to your party.
 Customizable decals and murals are easy to apply and can feature any images you find compelling.
-For an especially meaningful mural, upload a picture of your child’s beloved elementary school or its mascots.
+For an especially meaningful mural or graduation banner, upload a picture of your child’s beloved elementary school or its mascots.

 After guests have oohed and ahhed over your graduation party decor, they’ll be ready to chow down.
 While you can certainly provide a full meal, it’s often easier to provide snacks and cake.
 Stick to the theme by incorporating images of caps and gowns — or elementary school mascots, if you prefer.